C-Type Print on Kodak Metallic. Please note this print is framed in a beautiful bespoke wooden box frame and is ready to hang.

 Ships from South Oxfordshire.
 The print is signed and certified by the artist.
 Purchases can be made online or payment can be accepted via Bank Transfer, PayPal or Cash on Delivery.
-Please enquire for exact framed dimensions and shipping/payment queries.
+Please enquire for shipping/payment queries.

 Several fine art editions have recently been released as archival limited edition prints and can be purchased directly through this site.

 Certificates of Authenticity accompany all editioned prints.
 Editions purchased online will include a digitally-signed Certificate.

 Large format print orders must be placed direct and are produced on a bespoke service due to their scale.
 Certificates are hand-signed and dated on the front by Astrid and on a label on verso.
 These prints are preferably sold framed and crated and couriered (within UK) or for international orders, ideally shipped direct to your framer in a tube.

 Please contact Astrid Harrisson Photography to enquire about large format print sales or the licensing of images.
 In the USA, please email Jeanne Chisholm Galleries.
 Alternatively, use the enquiry page to contact us.